You Earned a Ticket!

 What is an achievement gap?

 There are some good reasons to measure achievement gaps using standardized test scores.
 They are widely used and understood.
 They can reveal small differences or trends.
 They are comparatively quick and inexpensive.
 They also seem to correlate powerfully with variables that are harder to measure.
-Students with higher standardized test scores are more likely to persist in school, graduate, go to college and succeed there.
+Students with higher standardized test scores are more likely to persist in school, graduate, go to college, and succeed there.

 How are achievement gaps measured?

 Describing patterns of difference turns out to be more difficult than it might seem, even using test scores.
 After a student takes a standardized test like the CAASPP, California's state tests, a complex process grades the test using a scaled score.
-It's more than just counting the number of questions that you get right or wrong.
+It's more than just counting the number of questions you get right or wrong.
 Some questions are harder than others, so they are worth or weighted more than easier ones.
-Some questions are literally worth nothing because they are experimental.
+Some questions are worth nothing because they are experimental.

 A test score without context is meaningless, so test designers identify performance tiers, assigning benchmarks that indicate whether students have met expectations.
 California's system separates scores into four tiers.